PetrovEvgeniy/Skydata/README.md

 # ✈️SkyData

-This single page application gives an opportunity to the users to share and learn interesting facts about different types of aircraft.
+Skydata is a single page application, that provides users the opportunity to share and learn interesting facts about different types of aircraft.

 # 💡Basic (guest) Functionality
 - See the last 3 added aircraft